aws-samples/serverless-stream-processing-at-scale/README.md

 Imagine that you are at a health care company that deploys equipment in hospitals across the globe.
 The equipment collects patient data, and you need to ingest and analyze the data at scale, in near real-time, in a HIPAA compliant manner.

-In this workshop, you will deploy and explore the architecture below, which takes in simulated life support device sensor data.
-The PHI/PII data is stripped from the incoming data, and stored in an encrypted DynamoDB table before the rest of the data is sent farther along the pipeline.
-Kinesis Firehose enriches the incoming data with device metadata using a Lambda Record Transformation, and then Kinesis Anlytics calculates anomaly scores, which are used to automatically notify personnel if something is out of the ordinary.
+In this workshop, you will deploy and explore the architecture below, which takes in simulated life support device sensor data and processes it.
 The entire architecture is serverless and uses [HIPAA-eligable services][compliance].

 ![Architecture Diagram](architecture-diagram.jpg)